tu-team/2/doc/emotions/affective and appraisal aspects/appraisal.md

 minutes, you figure out the game they are playing.
 The children keep playing but repeat the same actions over and over again.
 The game, therefore, loses its novelty and your interest diminishes and soon there is a natural termination of the stimulus conditions for interest-excitement and that affect simply stops.
-Because the stimulus has ceased, you are no longer motivated to direct your attention to the game."
+Because the stimulus has ceased, you are no longer motivated to direct your attention to the game.

+Without the innate affect shame-humiliation, we would not be motivated to take action when we are deprived of interesting and enjoyable things."